transposit/site-policy/Policies/github-privacy-statement.md

 Transposit employees <!--[do not access private repositories unless required to](/articles/github-terms-of-service/#e-private-repositories)-->do not have access to private applications or their repositories unless required to for security reasons, to assist the repository owner with a support matter, or to maintain the integrity of the service. <!--Our Terms of Service provides [more details](/articles/github-terms-of-service/#e-private-repositories).-->

-If your application is public, anyone (including us and unaffiliated third parties) may view its contents.
+If your application is public, anyone (including Transposit and unaffiliated third parties) may view its contents.
 If you have included private or sensitive information in your public repository, such as email addresses or passwords, that information may be indexed by search engines or used by third parties.
 In addition, while we do not generally search for content in your repositories, we may scan our servers for certain tokens or security signatures, or for known active malware.

 <!--
 Please see more about [User Personal Information in public repositories](#public-information-on-github).